tamirpomerantz/-Personal/README.md

 ![Screenshot of じ Personal](screenshot.gif)

-As a designer, I collect thousands of screenshots every day.
+As a designer, I collect dozens of screenshots every day.
 Every time I see something I like, I immediately save it into my screenshots folder.
 Over the years, these collections have grown into thousands of images, and I needed a solution to easily search through them and quickly surface the screenshots I need.

 じ Personal is your personal, local photo management solution—no cloud required.
 Take complete ownership of your files and keep your screenshots and images right where they belong: on your own device.